Grand Prix 4

-Grand Prix 4, commonly known as GP4, is a Formula One racing simulator game co-developed by Geoff Crammond's development studio Simergy and Infogrames' Chippenham development studio, and published by Infogrames.
+Grand Prix 4, commonly known as GP4, is a Formula One racing simulator game developed by Geoff Crammond's development studio Simergy with support from Infogrames' Chippenham development studio, and published by Infogrames.
 Released for the PC on June 21, 2002, it is the last entry in Crammond's Grand Prix series, and the last entry released under the MicroProse label.
 Based on the 2001 Formula One season, GP4 is a graphical and physics update from the previous version, Grand Prix 3, which was released in 2000.
+A modern rerelease on Steam, titled Geoff Crammond Racing 4, is planned for 2026.

 Modifications from version 3

 Grand Prix 4 featured a heavily revised graphics engine and updated physics, including wet weather driving: